msh9/codinginthetrenches.com/content/post/2026-01-13-cc-interest/index.md

 First though, if you are just mad about credit card interest and not interested in my amateur level thoughts then I recommend reading a blog post, ["Why Are Credit Card Rates So High?"](https://libertystreeteconomics.newyorkfed.org/2025/03/why-are-credit-card-rates-so-high/), by the New York Federal Reserve Bank that summarizes one of their cited staff reports.
 The result of this post are my own personal armchair thoughts on credit card interest.

 Lastly, I acknowledge the following writing is loose with terminology at times, using the words 'bank' and '(credit card) issuer' interchangeably.
-This is because ***most*** companies that issue credit cards in the US are also functionally banks (or bank holding companies, but I digress).
+This is because the ***predominant*** companies that issue credit cards in the US are also functionally banks (or bank holding companies, but I digress).
 Also I often interchange 'interest' and 'annual percentage rate' (APR).
-These are not always the same because APR is an inclusive measure of both interest charges and certain fees.
-In a marketplace where many credit cards do not carry annual fees though the APR is often representative of the underlying interest charges.
+These are not the same because APR is an annual inclusive measure of both interest charges and certain fees.
+In a marketplace where many credit cards do not carry annual fees though the APR is often representative of the underlying annual interest charges.

 Onwards.